mcoons/combined/README.md

 ## General Implementation Description

 * Everything is driven from the arrays of app data objects in [appData.ts](https://github.com/mcoons/combined/blob/main/src/app/appData.ts) which the other components import.
-This includes the cards displayed on the home page as well as the Navigation menus.

 * Different projects are displayed through the [Frame component](https://github.com/mcoons/combined/blob/main/src/app/frame/frame.component.ts) using an iFrame.
 The destination is passed by the route and the ActivatedRoute parameter which is used for a url Dictionary lookup in the Frame component.